Todd-Kridel/TK-Team-Employee-Information-Profile-Webpage-Generator/README.md

 TEST STATUS: SUCCESSFUL -- ALL UNITS (as shown in the following image and included in the usage demo video)

+The unit tests were for the 4 class definitions of the application (1 main/parent class and 3 extending sub-classes)...and each class received the following testing:

+* a test that a created object of the class correctly stores the initialization/instantiation value that is passed to the class constructor function
+* a test of the status/type/presence of each contained "function"
+* a test that each contained "get" function returns the proper value that is currently is being stored

 ![a view of the successful passing automated Jest functional tests](./assets/images/All%20Class%20Unit%20Tests%20Passed.png)